When to start training a puppy and what command learn first

 We’ve already talked about what to teach a puppy at 7-8 weeks.
 So what to do next?

-• At 10-12 weeks you can begin to teach not to bite and some new commands (Place, Down, and Heel at home, Fetch and Drop-It).
-If you haven’t previously put your puppy on a leash and harness or crate, it’s time to start doing so.
-Also, continue socializing by allowing your puppy to approach calm dogs.
+• At 10-12 weeks, you can start teaching your puppy not to bite and some new commands (place, down, home, Fetch and Drop-It ).
+If you haven’t yet walked your puppy on a leash, or in a harness now is the time to start.
+Also continue socialization by introducing your puppy to calm dogs.

-• at 12 weeks.
-Continue to reinforce basic commands, make it harder, train it in different areas or combine several commands.
-If your puppy has already learned simple commands, add new commands.
+• At 12 weeks continue to reinforce basic commands, make them more difficult, train your puppy in different areas, or combine multiple commands.
+If your puppy has already learned simple commands, add new one.

-• After 16 weeks, in addition to all the previous points, train your puppy to walk on a leash beside you and not to pull.
+• After 16 weeks, in addition to the above, you should teach your puppy to walk beside you on the leash and not to pull.

-To make it easy for yourself and not to forget when and what command you need to teach, write everything in a diary.
+To make it easy for you and not to forget when to learn which command, write everything down in a diary.

 Conclusions

-The earlier you start teaching your puppy to be orderly, the better.
+The earlier you teach your puppy to be orderly, the better.
 This will make it easier for you to cope with your puppy in the future.

-If you don’t train your puppy, you will most likely end up with a problem dog who is not easy to live with.
-Sadly, these pets are then sent to shelters and blamed for their misbehavior (even though the owners are to blame).
+If you don’t train your puppy, you will most likely end up with a problem dog that is not easy to live with.
+Sadly, these animals are then taken to shelters and blamed for their misbehavior (even though the owners are to blame).

-Those who can not do puppy training at home for whatever reason can use the services of special schools.
+Those who can not do puppy training at home, for whatever reason, can use the services of specialized schools.

 Save this article on Pinterest so you don’t lose it!